 Absences - What should I do if my camper will be absent or late?

-Please leave a message for the camp directors at the front desk at 773-434-0300.
-Make sure to leave your name and camp you are attending in the message.
+Please leave a message for the camp directors at the front desk at 773.434.0300.
+Make sure to leave your name and the camp your child is attending in the message.

 Daily Activities - What is a typical day like at camp?

 Every week has a weekly theme!
 Activities, trips and lesson plans are typically tied into that weekly theme.
 Throughout the day campers will participate in songs, fellowship, arts and crafts, character development, team building, health and nutrition, sports, fine arts, reading, science and much more!
 Throughout the day there are breaks scheduled for snack time, bathroom time, and sunscreen time!